Perez-AlmendrosC/dontpatronizeme/ReadMe.md

+## DISCLAIMER

+The Don’t Patronize Me! dataset has been created for research purposes.
+Patronizing and Condescending Language (PCL) towards vulnerable communities is understood in this dataset as a commonly used, generally unconscious and well intended writing style.
+We consider that the authors of the paragraphs included in this dataset do not intend any harm towards the vulnerable communities they talk about and we reckon that their objective is to support these communities and/or raise awareness towards difficult situations.
+The Don’t Patronize Me! dataset can only be used for research purposes.

 ## REQUEST ACCESS TO THE DATA
 If you would like to use the Don't Patronize Me! dataset for research porpuses, please, fill in the following form and we will send it to you as soon as possible: https://forms.gle/VN8hwbdGYkf5KHiKA